 \refFig{fig:npass-plot} shows that our method consistently achieves a superior balance between reconstruction quality and inference speed compared to all other approaches.
 For our method and PST, the 'S', 'M', and 'L' correspond to total sample counts of 48 (12$\times$4), 96 (24$\times$4), and 128 (32$\times$4), respectively.
 The LowRank's 'M' and 'L' use 98 (49$\times$2) and 196 (49$\times$4) parameters.

 Next, we present a comparison of Gaussian kernel approximation with varying standard deviations $\sigma$ in ~\refFig{fig:gs-comparison}.
 In a 6-layer, 8-sample (8$\times$6) configuration, our method achieves high-fidelity results with low perceptual error, whereas PST exhibits visible noise and artifacts.
 This performance gap widens in a sparser 12$\times$4 setup.
 As $\sigma$ increases, PST's approximation degrades severely, while our result remains visually coherent and maintains a substantially lower LPIPS error.
-These results demonstrate that our gradient-based optimization is more robust than stochastic search methods PST, consistently finding stable solutions even in challenging, sparse configurations.
+These results show that our gradient-based optimization yields more accurate approximations than PST, consistently producing stable solutions even in challenging sparse configurations.

-Our method's robustness extends beyond Gaussian kernels to the more general case of arbitrary single-kernel filters, as shown in~\refFig{fig:single-kernel-comparison}.
-Our method achieves superior visual fidelity, accurately preserving structures in both simple and complex shapes.
-In contrast, LowRank produces blocky artifacts and PST yields noisy results that degrade further at low sample counts.
-These visual advantages are confirmed quantitatively, as our method obtains the lowest LPIPS error across all tests, often by a significant margin.
-Note that our method is also far more efficient, requiring only 1/100th the iteration steps of PST.
+\chg{Our method’s accuracy extends beyond Gaussian kernels to the more general case of arbitrary single-kernel filters, as shown in~\refFig{fig:single-kernel-comparison}.} Our method preserves structure across both simple and complex shapes, while LowRank introduces blocky artifacts and PST yields noisy results at low sample counts.
+Quantitatively, our method achieves the lowest LPIPS across all tests, often by a large margin.
+It is also much more efficient, requiring only $1/100$ the iterations of PST.